Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 After that we attach all of the other side parts as well as the big spacers that hold everything together.
-The big spacers should have a height of 40mm and threads on both sides.
+The big spacers should have a height of 40mm and threads on both sides trough front- and backside.
 We achieve this by screwing two 9mm, one 12mm and one 10mm spacer together.
 This long spacer is then attached to the inside of the back side by a screw from the outside of the back side.